 Under Section 21 IPA an application for international protection may be found inadmissible and a recommendation shall be made to the Minister by an international protection officer to this effect.
 Inadmissibility decisions are made on the grounds that another Member State has granted refugee status or subsidiary protection status to that person, or a country other than a Member State is considered to be a “first country of asylum” for that person.
 A person has the right to an appeal to the International Protection Appeals Tribunal (IPAT) regarding an inadmissibility decision.

-After registering at the IPO, applicants are given a non-statutory deadline of 20 working days to complete the application questionnaire.
-After submitting the questionnaire, applicants are notified by post of the date and time of their substantive interview before the IPO.
+After registering at the IPO and submitting the questionnaire, applicants are notified by post of the date and time of their substantive interview before the IPO.
 The purpose of the interview is to establish the full details of their claim for international protection.
+Under the revised procedure, applicants from ‘safe countries of origin’ will now undergo their substantive interview within four to six weeks of making their initial international protection application.
+It should also be noted that, pursuant to the relevant regulation, this accelerated procedure may also be applied to any application subject to the need for fairness and efficiency and whereby the International Protection Office considered to be necessary and expedient.
 The applicant may have a legal representative and an interpreter present at the interview, if necessary.